FIH Pro League: Indian women beat Germany 3-0 in shoot-out, avenge first leg defeat | Sports-Games

 Just like on Saturday, both the teams were locked at 1-1 at the end of the regulation time, leading to the shoot-out.

-India were successful from all their first three attempts in the shoot-out while none of the Germans could score from their three tries with home side skipper and goal-keeper Savita doing a brilliant job to deny the visitors.
+Kumari Sangita, Tete Salima and Sonika scored from their attempts in the shoot-out while none of the Germans from among Lilly Stoffelsma, Lena Frerichs and Sara Strauss could score from their three tries with the home side skipper and goal-keeper Savita doing a brilliant job to deny the visitors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)